Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Social media supervisor

-She says: Mac describes herself as a ” real, all the way down to earth, easy-going, constructive particular person”
+She says: Mac describes herself as a ” real, right down to earth, easy-going, optimistic particular person”

-And one other factor: Forward of her Love Island journey, Mac admitted she’s “too forgiving” and at all times tries to see the good in individuals.
-Will this be a weak point of hers in the villa?
+And one other factor: Forward of her Love Island journey, Mac admitted she’s “too forgiving” and all the time tries to see the good in individuals.
+Will this be a weak spot of hers in the villa?

 Jaxon